pangenome/spodgi/README.md

 This means we need to use an iterator from 0 for every step access.
 We can be no faster than Odgi here.
 Unfortunately a lot of interesting queries for visualisation are very much driven by a natural linearisation of the genome variation graph.

+Other linhandlegraphs do have this (e.g. [xg](https://github.com/vgteam/xg)) and there are ways to index this reasonably well without much overhead in the python code.